nawaljahmed/T440p-Hackintosh/README.md

 </p>

 ## Stop Updates
 Hackintoshes have trouble updating, so I like to stop automatic updates and checking until I know it will work.
-The issue however is that you will get a red notifcation on System Settings constantly reminding you of an update.
+The issue however is that you will get a red notification on System Settings constantly reminding you of an update.
 To stop this, I took the advice from this [stackoverflow answer](https://apple.stackexchange.com/questions/344278/how-can-i-disable-the-red-software-update-notification-bubble-on-the-system-pref).

 ## Fixing Ugly Wifi Icon